nasa-jpl/ION-DTN/README.md

 * Tutorials, applications of Artificial Intelligence and IoT, and further details on ION capabilities can be found on the [Wiki](https://github.com/nasa-jpl/ION-DTN/wiki) pages.

-* Videos and documents and links to videos of the Interplanetary Overlay Network course can be found on the [NASA](https://www.nasa.gov/directorates/heo/scan/engineering/technology/disruption_tolerant_networking_software_options_ion) website
+* Videos and documents and links to videos of the Interplanetary Overlay Network course can be found on the [NASA](https://www.nasa.gov/directorates/heo/scan/engineering/technology/disruption_tolerant_networking_software_options_ion) website.

+* For details about changes regarding each ION release, please see the [Release Notes](./release-notes.txt)

 ## Copyright and No Warranty Disclaimer